Reasons Why Your Scalp Itches

 Dandruff

 Dandruff is a prevalent scalp condition that causes flakes of skin to appear on your head.
-It is not contagious or dangerous but can be embarrassing and challenging to treat.
+It’s not contagious or dangerous but can be embarrassing and challenging to treat.

 What causes dandruff?